 What Is Salvia?

-Salvia, or salvia divinorum, is a plant native to Oaxaca, Mexico used in spiritual and divination practices.
-The plant belongs to the Lamiacae family and has the flavor composition of mint.
-With over 800 varieties, salvia has vibrant purple stems, with a distinct aroma.
+Salvia, or Salvia Divinorum, is a plant native to Oaxaca, Mexico used in spiritual and divination practices.
+The plant belongs to the Lamiacae family and has the flavor composition of mint, vibrant purple stems, and a distinct aroma.
 Salvia goes by many names:

 - Maria Pastora